 Figure 3.31: As in Figure 3.30, except for events with VRPC scores less than or equal to -1.

-3.5 Conclusions

-The preceding sections of this chapter established a basic climatology of tornado outbreaks from January through April 1950-2010.
-Generally, tornadoes are most concentrated in the southern U.S. in January, but tornado activity increases dramatically with progression toward April.
-A westward progression of tornado maxima is also noted, with tornado maxima occurring in the southern Great Plains in April.
-Secular (non-meteorological) trends in tornado activity (i.e., underreporting problems before the 1980s) were also discussed at length.
+were generally consistent with previous tornado climatologies, although this study introduced spatial destruction potential to gauge tornado activity in a way that had never been done before in previous studies.

-Section 3.4 established important information about the locations of atmospheric anomalies (suggesting the presence of important synoptic-scale atmospheric features) and their influence on tornado outbreaks.
+Section 3.4 provides unique contributions to the state-of-the-science by establishing important information about the locations of atmospheric anomalies (suggesting the presence of important synoptic-scale atmospheric features) and their influence on tornado outbreaks.
 In general, surface cyclones and low-level jet streams exhibit a westward and northward migration from January through April that appears to be coincident with tornado activity.
 Instability and moisture heavily modulate tornado activity from January through April and both exhibit northward and/or westward spatial shifts with progression toward the month of April, coincident with the climatological movement of tornado maxima through the period.
 Spatial shifts in the locations of mid- and upper-level geopotential height anomalies, however, did not exhibit the same movement that aforementioned shifts did.

 The next chapter will use some of the same techniques employed in the current chapter to establish shifts in tornado outbreak climatology as a function of ENSO and then attempt to identify related shifts in synoptic-scale atmospheric features in place at the time of those outbreaks.
 Chapter 4 will focus on the relationship between January-April tornado outbreaks and the El Niño-Southern Oscillation.